If you intend to work your way through this article, go here for the version-controlled source.

 git config --global init.defaultBranch main

 You can also name your default branch whatever you like.
-If you don’t configure it here, you’ll get the default master
+If you don’t configure it here, you’ll get the default master.
+Git uses default master.
+GitHub uses default main.
+So, if you’re using GitHub, you’ll save a bit of work by matching what they use there and setting it to main.

 other things that come with git